 Your device is ready to embrace Mac OS X El Capitan 10.11 after going through the steps mentioned earlier.
 Now it's time for some real action.

 Step 1Visit the official Mac App Store and search for Mac OS X El Capitan.
 Your search result would Stake you to the El Capitan page.
-You can also download El Capitan without the App Store by the following links.

 Step 2From the official El Capitan page, you can download your required version.